I designed a job tracker for Designation graduates.

 This concept addressed prioritization.
 We brainstormed different ways to achieve automated tasks, and also created a prototype with non-automated tasks as a control.

-We learned that we were focusing on the wrong tasks—people cared more about following up on jobs than keeping track of their resumes and cover letters.
+We learned we were focusing on the wrong tasks—people cared more about following up on jobs than keeping track of their resumes and cover letters.
 They also liked to assign their own tasks and cross them off themselves, which brings satisfaction to their job hunt.

 This concept addressed accountability.
 We learned from our interviews that many graduates keep in touch with their cohort-mates.
 We wanted to test gamification as a way to enhance this post-program engagement.